 Flood risks are categorized as high-risk areas (Special Flood Hazard Area), moderate-to-low risk areas (Non-Special Flood Hazard Area) and undetermined-risk areas.
 Flood maps, known as Flood Insurance Rate Maps (FIRMs) have been created to display these risks.
 The National Flood Insurance Program was created in 1968 by Congress to help provide a means for individuals to protect themselves financially since most homeowner's insurance does not cover flooding.

-To see what areas in McKinney are at risk, please view our flood plain map, provided in conjunction with the Geographic Information Systems department.
+To see what areas in McKinney are at risk from flooding, please visit Explore McKinney the city's interactive mapping platform, provided in conjunction with the Geographic Information Systems department.

 Watch Versus Warning